We released several new features in March we’d like to share with you. Check them out below and send us any feedback or questions that you might have.

-Visit the Metrist docs site to learn more about Metrist.
-You’ll find details about service monitors, configuring alerts (Slack, Teams, webhooks, emails, and others), instructions on how to invite users to your Metrist account, and more.
+Check out the Metrist docs site to learn more about Metrist.
+You’ll find details about service monitors, configuring alerts, (Slack, Teams, webhooks, emails, and others), and instructions on how to invite users to your Metrist account.

 Take a look at the Metrist docs here: https://docs.metrist.io.

 2. More details about each service monitor and individual checks

 Have you ever wondered what a service monitor does, or which API is called by a Metrist check?
 We’ve added more details to service monitors and checks within the UI.
 Now, we include a link to the vendor API documentation in the check details section for when you’d like to learn more about the API being used by a specific check.

 *Note* We have not added this for every service monitor and check yet.
 We will continue to roll this out across all service monitors.

 We’ve also added visual details to identify the dependencies between checks.
 Currently, there are only a couple of service monitors where the checks run independently from each other.
 For the most part, most checks must complete before the next check is attempted, (unless otherwise called out).

 3. AWS, GCP, and Azure status details for each service monitor